The Newton Public Art Commission is excited to present the Newton Fall Plein Air Paint Out followed by a wet paint art show on Saturday, Sept 28.

 All work is to be done in a two-dimensional medium.

-The paint out will conclude at 2:30 p.m. with an exhibition and sale of the art completed during the day at Whisk and Barrel, 31 North College Ave.
+The paint out will conclude at 2:30 p.m. with an exhibition and sale of the art completed during the day in the tasting room at Catawba Farms, 1670 Southwest Blvd., beginning at 3 p.m.

 All submitted artwork, up to a maximum of two paintings per artist, will be available for sale at the exhibition and sale.
 Any unsold art must be collected by the artist at the conclusion of the exhibition.